 Road Trippin’ to the Castle of Ali Pasha Tepelena/Porto Palermo

-Just a bit north of Borsh Beach is the Porto Palermo Castle which was designed by a French engineer in the shape of a pentagon.
-Its design is very unusual because it does not have a center courtyard.
+Just a bit north of Borsh Beach is the Porto Palermo Castle (Ali Pasha Castle) which was designed by a French engineer in the shape of a pentagon.
+Its design is very unusual because it does not have a central courtyard.

 Blue Eye Spring